The Rocky Mountains in Canada

 Kootenay National Park

 Another national park that’s part of the Canadian Rocky Mountain Parks UNESCO World Heritage Site, Kootenay is located in British Columbia.
 Apart from some thousand square kilometres of Canadian Rockies it also consists of some parts of other mountain ranges such as Kootenay and Park Ranges, as well as such rivers as the Kootenay River and Vermilion River.
-It has got many tourist attractions, mainly Radium Hot Springs, which is known to have an inconsequential quantity of a radioactive substance, radon, which is the decay left of radium; Paint Pots, a cold water mineral spring which is said to be acidic, which deposits a type of clay called ochre from which pigments are made which are used for making paint; Sinclair Canyon; Marble Canyon; and Olive Lake.
-You can view all of these attractions or go hiking or camping in the many hike trails and campgrounds in the park.
+It has many tourist attractions, mainly Radium Hot Springs, which is known to have an inconsequential quantity of a radioactive substance, radon, which is the decay left of radium; Paint Pots, a cold water mineral spring which is said to be acidic, which deposits a type of clay called ochre from which pigments are made which are used for making paint; Sinclair Canyon; Marble Canyon; and Olive Lake.
+You can view all of these attractions or go hiking or camping on the many hiking trails and campgrounds in the park.
 You wouldn’t find such a unique tourist destination elsewhere, for where else would you find a hot spring, a cold spring, and icy rivers coexisting?
 Besides, the waterfalls, lakes, and canyons found here make for quite a scenic landscape.

 Waterton Lakes National Park